 Snowbee Diamond Series Features

 The Diamond Series is a unique fly rod.
-They’re able to showcase their vision throughout these rods thanks to the vision of their designers.
+They can showcase their quality through these rods thanks to the vision of their rod designers.

-Yes, you’re going to have to spend a bit more money than you would on beginner models such as the classic rod, but it’s well worth it.
+Yes, you’ll have to spend a bit more money than you would on beginner models such as the classic rod, but it’s well worth it.

 Models